webplatform/ops/vagrant-workbench/README.md

     sudo -s
     RUNAS=vagrant GROUP=vagrant bash init.sh

+Ignore the instructions the `init.sh` run gave we’ll get back to it later.

-**ONCE its been run; _REBOOT_**, because it deletes the SSH key.
-This is meant to never leave around something for one time in produciton servers.
+**FIRST, you’ll have to  _REBOOT_**, because `init.sh` deleted `~/.ssh/` SSH key.
+This is meant to never leave around something for one time in production server.
-*Just reboot*, the Vagrantfile will copy it back at the right place for you.
+By rebooting, the Vagrantfile will copy it back at the right place for you.

-Besides, the script upgrades all packages.
+    exit
+    exit
+    vagrant halt
+    vagrant up

-Ignore the instructions the previous script run gave for a minute, we'll have to run `workbench` state again to allow to go further.
+Once rebooted, we'll have to run `workbench` state again to allow to go further.

+    vagrant ssh
+    sudo -s
     salt-call state.sls workbench

 This will change many things, you'll need to restart the salt-master service and be set to run `state.highstate`.

+If the last command made one error related to `addusers: ['webapps']` you can ignore it for now.

     service salt-master restart
     salt-call saltutil.sync_all
-    salt-call state.highstate
+    salt-call -l debug state.highstate

 Its now time to resume procedure after `init.sh`.

     cd /srv/ops/salt-master

-**IMPORTANT**; the folder `/srv/ops` in the vagrant workbench VM **is NOT mounted from Vagrant, consider that folder as "read only" (!!)**.
+**IMPORTANT** :warning: the `/srv/ops/` fold inside the VM **is NOT mounted from Vagrant, consider that folder as "read only" :warning:**.
 Make sure you commit from your host machine workspace instead, **otherwise you'll lose code**.

 Resume the process where we left;